JVDourado/Basic-Project/README.md

 This is a python basic project, that I'm still workin' on (and intend to transform it in a real big one)

 What we have for now:
-- Main menu with the options: Math, Calendar, Game and Exit.
+- Main menu with the options: Math, Calendar, Game, Currency and Exit.
 - Math function is able to calculate addition, subtraction, multiplication, exponentiation and division.
 - Calendar function is able to navigate between calendars of previous years and the coming years based on input.
 - Game menu with the options: Guess the number; Tic tac toe; Roll the dice; Rock paper or scissors.
-- Currency converter features.

 Updates: